-A STOPS model was developed to estimate the ridership on the proposed BRT route as part of the alternatives analysis in May 2016.
-From that alternatives analysis, the alignment associated with the Memphis Innovation Corridor was selected as the locally preferred alternative.
+A STOPS model was developed to estimate the ridership on the proposed BRT route as part of the alternatives analysis in May 2016, from which the Memphis Innovation Corridor was selected as the locally preferred alternative.
 The STOPS model was updated as part of this grant application to reflect improvements proposed as part of the Memphis Innovation Corridor.

 From the updated STOPS model, the base year ridership is estimated to be 5,400 trips per day, with approximately 900-person trips per day shifting from auto to BRT.
-This result in a reduction of vehicle traffic along the corridor.
+This results in a reduction of vehicle traffic along the corridor.
 Based on an auto occupancy rate of 1.3 persons per vehicle, a reduction of 700 cars per day could be realized based on the STOPS model analysis.
-For captive transit riders, the BRT route will improve their access through travel time reliability and timely access to employment centers and job opportunities.
+For captive transit riders, the BRT route will improve their access by providing travel time reliability and timely access to employment centers and job opportunities.

-Analysis was also conducted to understand the potential impact of the project on the movement of goods and people along the corridor and the surrounding area in other vehicles.
-The following existing information was used to develop a microsimulation model to evaluate the impacts of the proposed improvements:
+Analysis was also conducted to understand the potential impact of the project on the movement of goods and people along the corridor and the surrounding area.
+The following existing information was used to develop a microsimulation model to evaluate the impact of the proposed improvements:

-- Traffic counts

 - 24-hour historic counts

 - Intersection turning movement counts

 - Roadway laneage and geometry

 - Traffic signal timing and coordination data

-• Corridor travel times from Regional Integrated Transportation Information System (RITIS)
+- Corridor travel times from Regional Integrated Transportation Information System (RITIS)